Solar Finance NZ: Green Loans Compared (2026)

 How we compared these options

 We reviewed all major NZ banks and lenders offering loans suitable for solar installation as of January 2026.
+Here’s what we weighted.

-Lender Reputation
+| Lender Reputation | 10% |

 Important information: The content on this page is general in nature and is not personalised financial advice under the Financial Markets Conduct Act 2013.
 It does not take into account your individual financial situation or goals.
-Interest rates and product details were verified in January 2026 but may change without notice — always confirm current rates directly with lenders before applying.
+Interest rates and product details were verified in January 2026 but may change without notice.
+Always confirm current rates directly with lenders before applying.
 We recommend seeking advice from a qualified financial adviser before making financial decisions.
 SolarScout does not receive compensation from any lenders listed on this page.

 Frequently asked questions